YaldaGheisi/covient/README.md

 # Covient
-A web application to manage covid vaccination events in Louisiana
+A web application to manage covid vaccination events in Louisiana- VAX-UP.
+It designed basically by python programming in Django framework and Angular.

 Keywords: Web application, event management, event scheduling